datuhealth/isotip/README.md

 ## Changelog

+- 1.2.0 - Adds a scrollContainer option for tooltips inside scolling elements
 - 1.1.2 - Reduces the default tooltip removal delay to 200ms
 - 1.1.1 - Fixes a typo in package.json
 - 1.1.0 - Fixed a bug where tooltips on far left or right were not positioned correctly.
 Top positioning has also been improved.